Viktoria Suchantseva: Scientific activities

 Suchantseva’s major scientific interests are focused on Philosophy of Culture, Philosophy of Music and Aesthetics.
 More than three hundred of her scientific works are devoted to these subjects.
 In these studies philosophical aspects of cultural analysis are described.
-Her unique language and writing manner are easily capturing reader’s attention.
-She is a brilliant speaker, who is able to speak easily and accessibly on complex philosophical issues.
-Being an unbelievably learned and versatile person, Suchantseva’s scientific ideas amaze with the depth of her thought.
+Her unique language and writing manner were easily capturing reader’s attention.
+She was a brilliant speaker, who was able to speak easily and accessibly on complex philosophical issues.